Hesam-Eskandari/tech-school/csharp/level-1.md

 ## More On Arrays:
 - Fixed number of elements of the same type
-- They are stored in adjacent spots in memory
+- They are stored in adjacent spots in memory.
+This would provide random access in constant time.
 - Initializing an array with all zero values:
     - ```var numbers = new int[20];```
 - Initializing an array if values are known at the time of initialization: